-Since then, I have expanded my Sony kit to include a few other lenses that I consider best-in-class, like the 24-70mm f/2.8 GM II, the 70-200mm f/2.8 GM II, and the 35mm f/1.4 GM.
+Since then, I have expanded my Sony kit to include a few other lenses that I consider best-in-class, like the 24-70mm f/2.8 GM II, the 70-200mm f/2.8 GM II, the 600mm f/4 GM, and the 35mm f/1.4 GM.
 You can read a complete list of my current cameras and lenses in this post.
 In that list, you will see that I now own a selection of Canon and Nikon mirrorless gear alongside my Sony gear, including flagship cameras such as the Nikon Z9.
 In this post, I wanted to explain why that is and why it probably isn’t necessary for you.

 Why Own Three Camera Brands?